 On the other hand, the subjectivity of a risk assessment can also be beneficial as it requires thinking about the problem and process thoroughly in order to avoid bias.
 Asking the right questions and using the right tools can help deliver a strong risk assessment which can drive development work to produce a robust process.
 A good risk assessment will: consider all steps in the process, consider specifications for all materials, consider how much and when, consider the appropriateness of IPCs and PAT, consider scale dependent factors and effects and consider equipment.

-Join us in January for a webinar on QbD and risk assessment.
-The webinar will introduce the QbD process and the FDA’s objective with QbD, focussing on risk assessment with a discussion on different risk assessment tools and a case study.
-If you’d like to expand you QbD knowledge even more, we have a QbD course in Clearwater, Florida and Lisbon, Portugal.
+In January 2020 we did a webinar on QbD and risk assessment.
+The webinar introduced the QbD process and the FDA’s objective with QbD, focussing on risk assessment with a discussion on different risk assessment tools and a case study.
+If you’d like to expand you QbD knowledge even more, we have a QbD courses we run online or get in touch for more information.